 (ii) Indentured Tower Crane Apprentices shall be paid in accordance with the following schedule:

-0 to 2,000 hours worked — 50% of Licensed Journeyman Base Rate
+0 to 2,000 hours worked — 50% of Licensed Journeyperson Base Rate

-2,001 to 3,000 hours worked — 75% of Licensed Journeyman Base Rate
+2,001 to 3,000 hours worked — 75% of Licensed Journeyperson Base Rate

 The trustees of the Operating Engineers Training Institute of Ontario shall determine at its sole discretion the length of term, the qualifications required to progress to the next term and the scheduling of in-school training, and such judgement shall not be made the subject of a grievance.

-(iii) When an apprentice has accumulated 6,000 hours worked or credited (or 3,000 hours worked or credited in the case of tower crane apprentices) and has not yet attended his or her final training session at the Operating Engineers Training Institute of Ontario the apprentice shall continue to be paid at the apprentice’s most recent rate of pay until the completion of formal training at the Operating Engineers Training Institute of Ontario
+(iii) When an apprentice has accumulated 6,000 hours worked or credited (or 3,000 hours worked or credited in the case of tower crane apprentices) and has not yet attended their final training session at the Operating Engineers Training Institute of Ontario the apprentice shall continue to be paid at the apprentice’s most recent rate of pay until the completion of formal training at the Operating Engineers Training Institute of Ontario

-and the receipt of his or her final results from the Operating Engineers Training Institute of Ontario.
+and the receipt of their final results from the Operating Engineers Training Institute of Ontario.

 b) All Apprentices must register at the appropriate Union District Office in their area and also on the master list at the Training Centre.